xrdocs-staging/8000/_blogs/cisco-8711-architecture.md

 ### PHY

-IFG of P100 connects to the PHYs through 128 SerDes  each operating at 100G data rate The PHY can supports the followings:
+IFG of P100 connects to the PHYs through 128 SerDes, each operating at 100G data rate.
+The PHY can supports the followings:

 - Up to full 1.6 Tbps capacity per PHY